 Different genres of music can arouse different feelings, emotions and responses and whilst many genres seem to come and go in popularity the great thing is that the music itself is always there for us.

-Our passion is hand clap music and it is pretty much self-explanatory.
-It is such a basic mode but is so demonstrative and engaging.
+One of our main passions at The hand clap movement, not surprisingly, is hand clap music and this genre of music it is pretty much self-explanatory.
+It is such a basic mode but is so incredibly demonstrative and engaging.
 We aim to answer questions like what is so special about hand clap, where did it come from and where is it going.

 The history of hand clap music is not well documented and you have to look in depth at the early related and associated types of music such as African Music, Black Gospel Music and African American Sorrow Songs.

 African music has a long history and a tradition that hasn’t changed much through the years.
 An integral part of West African music in particular is the use of bells, musical instruments that create sound by being struck without the use of membranes or strings, as well as the expressive use of handclapping.
 There are many examples of West African songs where handclapping is the sole accompanying instrument and it is an integral part of the piece.
 Musical presentations can last for house with energetic hand clapping taking on a fundamental role within the music and even forming part of the break between songs.
 The hand clapping can be a simple accompaniment but usually consists of a variety of rhythmic patterns that provide the listener with a unique musical experience.

 Black Gospel is a musical style which displays a high spirited and energetic expression that is a fundamental part of the song itself and consists of stamping feet and infrequent vocal call-outs as well as the all-important rhythmic handclapping.
 It is often said that Black Gospel hand clapping is merely a result of a natural outpouring of happiness and joy but it is much more than that.
 It is normally a well-rehearsed and carefully orchestrated accompaniment to the song that requires timing, rhythm and dynamic control.